Linuxfabrik/monitoring-plugins/README.md

 Q: **How can I remove the performance data after the `|` from the check output?**

-A: In Bash, use `/usr/lib64/nagios/plugins/check-command | cut -f1 -d'|'`
+A: Many plugins support `--no-perfdata`, which suppresses the performance data section while keeping the message and exit code.
+Alternatively, in Bash, use `/usr/lib64/nagios/plugins/check-command | cut -f1 -d'|'`

 ## Troubleshooting